Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Introduction

 Until now, smart contract comment generation has received continuous attention.
 For example, Yang et al.~\cite{yang2021multi} proposed the approach MMTrans.
 This approach learns the smart contract code representation from two heterogeneous modalities: SBT sequences~\cite{hu2018deep} (i.e., global semantic information) and graphs (i.e., local semantic information) based on abstract syntax trees.
 Later MMTrans uses two encoders to extract the semantic information from these two modalities respectively and then uses a joint decoder to generate code comments.
 Later we~\cite{yang2022ccgir} proposed an information retrieval-based approach CCGIR due to the widespread presence of code cloning in smart contract development.
 This approach employs CodeBert~\cite{feng2020codebert} to extract semantic vectors from the target code snippet and retrieve the top-$k$ code snippets based on their semantic similarity scores.
 Subsequently, it further considers the syntactic and lexical similarity of the code by combining these scores, which leads to the retrieval of the most similar code snippet.
 The comment from this retrieved code snippet is then reused for the target code snippet.

-However, for the fine-tuning paradigm-based approaches~\cite{yang2021multi}, the performance may be limited by the quality of the gathered dataset for the downstream task and they may have knowledge-forgetting issues, which can reduce the generality of the trained model.
+However, for the fine-tuning paradigm-based approaches~\cite{yang2021multi}, the performance may be limited by the quality of the gathered dataset for the downstream task.
+Moreover, they may have the issue of knowledge forgetting~\cite{de2021continual}.
+Specifically, if a pre-trained model is fine-tuned on a specific downstream task, the model might start to forget the general knowledge it acquired during the pretraining phase.
+This issue can limit the model's generalization and versatility.
 While for the information retrieval-based approaches~\cite{yang2022ccgir}, it is difficult for them to generate high-quality comments if similar smart contract codes do not exist in the historical repository.
-To overcome the limitations of these two kinds of approaches for the smart contract comment generation, we want to leverage the emerging capabilities (such as zero-shot learning and in-context learning) of large language models (LLMs), which have been pre-trained on vast amounts of data and possess a wealth of hidden domain knowledge, for automatic smart contract comment generation.
+To overcome the limitations of these two kinds of approaches for the smart contract comment generation, we want to leverage the emerging capabilities of large language models (LLMs), which have been pre-trained on vast amounts of data and possess a wealth of hidden domain knowledge, for automatic smart contract comment generation.
 However, merely utilizing LLMs without effectively leveraging their related domain knowledge may not yield optimal results.
-As highlighted in Section~\ref{sec:resultRQ3}, our experiments reveal that directly employing LLMs in the zero-shot learning setting fails to outperform fine-tuning based baselines.
+As highlighted in Section~\ref{sec:resultRQ3}, our experiments reveal that directly employing LLMs in the zero-shot learning setting\footnote{For large language models, zero-shot learning refers to the capability of the model to perform tasks without explicit examples.} fails to outperform baselines based on fine-tuning.
 To address this limitation, recent research has shown that the in-context learning paradigm offers a promising solution for harnessing the domain knowledge encapsulated within LLMs~\cite{nashid2023retrieval}.
-Furthermore, the effectiveness of in-context learning heavily relies on the quality and quantity of demonstration examples provided~\cite{geng2024large,liu2023pre}.
+Specifically, given limited examples as the prompt, this paradigm can imitate the human ability to leverage prior knowledge (i.e., demonstration examples) to generate comments without parameter updating.
+However, the effectiveness of in-context learning heavily relies on the quality and quantity of demonstration examples provided~\cite{geng2024large,liu2023pre}.